Abu Dhabi might have a reputation as a luxurious and rich city, laden in gold leaf tea and fine pearls, but is it really an expensive city to visit?

 What does a flight to Abu Dhabi cost?

 This is largely variable on where you set out from and how far in advance you book.
-You can search for cheap flights here:
+The most obvious choice is to use the local carrier, Etihad, but it’s certainly not always the cheapest!

-Top Tip: Don’t just search for Etihad flights.
-Whilst it might be the nation’s carrier, there can be cheaper options.
-Use a pricing tool such as Skyscanner to see all direct and indirect options, as well as budget carriers that may be able to get you into other UAE airports much cheaper.
+Top Tip: Use a pricing tool such as Skyscanner to see all direct and indirect options, as well as budget carriers that may be able to get you into other UAE airports much cheaper.
 Look for flights operated by Air Arabia and WizzAir, two new discount operators out of AUH.

 You can also check flights with Emirates in comparison too.
 There’s a detailed guide here on how the free airline buses work to transit from DXB into downtown Abu Dhabi.